ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 Python version: 3.8.13-h6244533_0

-## change the directory path of Jupyter notebook
+## change the directory path of Jupyter notebook (in order to save files in preferred path)

 1. `jupyter notebook --generate-config` get the config file. change the line `c.NotebookApp.notebook_dir = ''` to the directory I want